rliao123/BeatStream/README.md

 - Axios
 - JWT Authentication

-## Setup and Installation
+## Getting Started
-1. Clone the repository to your local envrionment
+1. Open up a terminal and cd into your project destination folder.
+Clone the repository to your local envrionment:

 ``` git clone https://github.com/rliao123/BeatStream.git```